 Types Of Caravan Steps

-Before taking our discussion into the realm of specifics, let’s quickly run through the common types of caravan steps on the market today.
-These can primarily be categorized into manual and electric steps.
-Manual steps can belong to the folding (retractable) category, fixed to the caravan chassis and extended by hand when needed.
+Manual Steps can belong to the folding (retractable) category, fixed to the caravan chassis and extended by hand when needed.
 They can also be completely freestanding, stowed away when the caravan is in motion, and placed outside the caravan once it’s parked.
-Electric steps are powered by a motor that uses a 12V connection.
-Installed just under your caravan’s doorway, these steps can be made to slide out at the push of a button.

-Things to consider when choosing a caravan step is the material the step is made out of.
+Consider the material the step is made out of.
 Most caravan steps are built using steel, aluminium, alloy or plastic.

 Steel steps are the heaviest steps and can become susceptible to rust if their paint is somehow damaged.
 Aluminium alloy steps are stiffer and lighter than steel but also tend to be more expensive.
 Compared to aluminium and steel steps, plastic steps are fairly light and relatively easy on the wallet.
 Unfortunately, however, many plastic steps do not offer folding capabilities as a result of the ribbing technique used to strengthen them.